-5th Avenue of the Arts Streetscape Improvement Project is Complete!
+5th Avenue of the Arts Streetscape Improvement Project

 Construction is complete for the new and exciting streetscape improvements along 5th Avenue, Nashville’s downtown Avenue of the Arts corridor.
 The project extends from Church Street to Union Avenue, and enhances pedestrian safety and access, and add amenities that will add to the overall atmosphere.

 “These streetscape improvements distinguish this area as the visual arts district of our city,” Mayor Dean said.
 “The project furthers the work of gallery owners in making Fifth Avenue a distinctive, arts-focused area of downtown.
 All of this enhances activity along the street, which I’m sure will lead to even more redevelopment and new businesses moving into the area.”